piwi3910/MCP-CodeNexus/USAGE.md

 ### Integration with CI/CD

 You can integrate MCP-CodeNexus with your CI/CD pipeline to automatically scan code changes and update the knowledge base.

+### Switching from SQLite to PostgreSQL

+For production environments with higher scalability requirements, you can switch from SQLite to PostgreSQL by updating the `.env` file as described in the README.md file.

 ### Multiple Projects